sergiogomezz/lets-build-gpt/README.md

 # lets-build-gpt
-Repo for building GPT from scratch -- educational purpose
+Repo for building GPT from scratch by myself -- educational purpose